apify/crawlee/README.md

     look at <a href="https://www.apify.com/docs/sdk/apify-runtime-js/latest#AutoscaledPool">AutoscaledPool</a>.
 This class executes defined tasks in a pool which size is scaled based on available memory and CPU.
   </li>
   <li>
-    Do you want to automate filling of forms or any other web interaction then you can use
+    If you want to automate filling of forms or any other web interaction then you can use
     <a href="https://github.com/GoogleChrome/puppeteer" target="_blank">Puppeteer</a> (headless/non-headless Chrome browser).
-    If you deploy your code to Apify platform then you can set up scheduler or execute your code with web API.
   </li>
 </ul>

+If you deploy your code to Apify platform then you can set up scheduler or execute your code with web API.

 ## Quick start